alextanhongpin/architecture-decision-records/test/001-use-test-snapshot.md

 - avoid testing fields individually
 - don't need to manually add new fields
 - don't need to assert dynamic values such as date/random number/uuid

+Additional functionalities may include intercepting and inspecting.

+Intercepting can be used to perform the following:

+- masking fields before dumping them (for security purposes)
+- ignoring fields from comparison
+- modifying data

+Inspecting on the other hand allow custom validation, that the default diff doesn't handle.

 ## Decision